mpaguilar/MyPiEye/README.md

  - Image capturing
  - Image comparison
  - Image save to local drive
- - Image save to Google Drive
  - Image save to AWS, with metadata support
+ - Image save to Azure
+ - Using Celery with Redis backend for messaging

 If you don't mind a little bit of tweaking and prodding here and there, it works.
 The core functionality is